 They will familiarize themselves with the general theories and methods of sociolinguistics such as traditional sociolinguistics, constructivist sociolinguistics, language variation and many other approaches.
-In addition, students will broaden their international experience in at least two semesters abroad, acquire language skills in the less common European languages of Lithuanian, Estonian and/or Swedish and deepen their command of English. professional communication skills minority languages built-in mobility UNICULENCESS cross-cultural communication discourse linguistics
+In addition, students will broaden their international experience in at least two semesters abroad, acquire language skills in the less common European languages of Lithuanian, Estonian and/or Swedish and deepen their command of English. professional communication skills minority languages built-in mobility UNIQUENESS interdiscipation discourse linguistics